Yserz/fhb-tutorien/README.md

 - [h:commandButton is not working](http://stackoverflow.com/a/2120183/451634)

 > Always strive to make code that can be modified with the least number of edits. - Lea Verou
+> Optimize only as needed. - Adam Bien

 Authors
 ------